russross/blackfriday/README.md

         As you can see in <1> but not in \<1>.
 There is no <3>.

-    A callout that starts with a backslash isn't a callout, the backslash will be removed in the output (both in sourcecode and text).
+    You can escape a callout with a backslash.
+The backslash will be removed in the output (both in sourcecode and text).
 The callout identifiers will be remembered until the next code block.
 The above would render as:

-            This is some code

                 Code <1>
                 Code <2>